About me

 Lazutkin case

-By judgment of 4 February 2020, the Court found a violation of the rights of the applicant, who is a lawyer, in connection with searches of his home and office conducted under a law that lacked procedural safeguards to protect professional secrecy.
+By judgment of 4 February 2020, the Court found a violation of the rights of the applicant, a lawyer, in connection with searches of his home and office conducted under a law that lacked procedural safeguards against interference with professional secrecy.

 Application